2026 3MT® Schedule | Eligibility | Judging Panel | Prizes | Key Dates | Competition Rules | Judging Criteria |

 The Three Minute Thesis (3MT®) competition is an academic challenge for research postgraduate (RPg) students, requiring them to deliver a presentation of their research to a general audience in just three minutes.
 Developed by The University of Queensland in 2008, this event is designed to foster the academic, presentation, and research communication skills of students.
 3MT® is held in over 900 universities across more than 85 countries worldwide.

-The inaugural 3MT® competition 2025 at CUHK, collaboratively organized by the Graduate School, the Independent Learning Centre (ILC), and the CUHK Library, was successfully held on May 20, 2025 (Tue).
+The 3MT® competition 2026 at CUHK, collaboratively organized by the Graduate School, the Independent Learning Centre (ILC), and the CUHK Library, is scheduled to be held on 19 May 2026 (Tuesday).
+A winner will be nominated to join the 2026 Virtual Asia-Pacific 3MT.

 Organizers